harisankard19/plant-disease-classifier-CNN/README.md

 Cherry_(including_sour)___Powdery_mildew

 Each image is categorized by plant type and condition, so it's perfect for training a model to recognize different diseases.
 It's especially useful if you’re trying out CNNs and want something practical and structured to work with.

+NOTES:

+The trained model file has not been included for it being >500mb in size

+The dataset maybe downloaded onto the notebook using :  !kaggle datasets download -d abdallahalidev/plantvillage-dataset   provided you have saved a kaggle.json file prior